jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/engineering-log.md

 ---

 ### What was done
-I researched about WiFi connections on ESP8266, looked at documentation of the ESP8266 from the official website of the manufacturer, and also found an Arduino library (ESP8266WiFi) online.
-I wrote some code to connect it to my own WiFi.
+I researched about Wi-Fi connections on ESP8266, looked at documentation of the ESP8266 from the official website of the manufacturer, and also found an Arduino library (ESP8266Wi-Fi) online.
+I wrote some code to connect it to my own Wi-Fi.
 It scans all the nearby available SSIDs and their signal strength.

 ### Brainstorm/Reflection
-Using WiFi in this robot is a better choice than bluetooth and wired-controlled.
+Using Wi-Fi in this robot is a better choice than Bluetooth and wired-controlled.
 This conclusion stands because of multiple reasons.
-Firstly, WiFi can provide faster communication between the robot and the controller, which allows more control of advanced sensors and rescue equipment that requires bandwidth.
-Secondly, using WiFi allows the controller to control multiple robots at the same time which bluetooth does not allow.
-Thirdly, the ability to connect to WiFi means that the robot can be connected into the internet, which allows distant controls of the robots, unlike bluetooth which would have a significant latency to convert the bluetooth data.
+Firstly, Wi-Fi can provide faster communication between the robot and the controller, which allows more control of advanced sensors and rescue equipment that requires bandwidth.
+Secondly, using Wi-Fi allows the controller to control multiple robots at the same time which Bluetooth does not allow.
+Thirdly, the ability to connect to Wi-Fi means that the robot can be connected into the internet, which allows distant controls of the robots, unlike Bluetooth which would have a significant latency to convert the Bluetooth data.
 Even Though wired robots also have the advantages listed above, the data transmission wires of wired robots might tangle up, which has no benefits in a rescue.
-On the other hand, bluetooth’s low power consumption is one of its advantages, but the rescue robot is big enough to fit a battery inside.
+On the other hand, Bluetooth’s low power consumption is one of its advantages, but the rescue robot is big enough to fit a battery inside.
 In addition, the ESP8266 can turn off the antenna (the different sleep modes) to save battery.

 ### Issues and Fixes
 No issues today.

 ### Accomplishments and Next Steps
-I tested the ESP8266 by scanning nearby WiFi routers and connecting it to my WiFi.
+I tested the ESP8266 by scanning nearby Wi-Fi routers and connecting it to my Wi-Fi.
 Next step is to make a connection to my computer.